 - Thus is acting in trans, since it does not have to be encoded on the same chromosome as the replicon that it controls.

-- In general, a trans-acting factor is an entity, usually a protein, that can diffuse through the cell to act in regulation of a certain target, whereas a cis-acting DNA sequence is on the same chromosome as the target of control.
+- In general, a trans-acting factor is an entity, usually a protein, that can diffuse through the cell to act in the regulation of a certain target, whereas a cis-acting DNA sequence is on the same chromosome as the target of control.

 - This pattern of a trans-acting protein binding to a cis-acting site on the DNA is also seen in transcriptional control.